Amo-494/rest_api/Documentation.md

 ]

 Limitations and Assumptions
+Was a bit difficult to implement 'GET' requests via url.

 Setup and Deployment
-To set up and deploy the API locally or on a server, follow these steps:
+To set up and deploy the API locally or on a server, follow these steps:**

-Clone the repository from GitHub:
+Clone the repository from GitHub:*

 git clone https://github.com/Amo-494/rest_api
 Navigate to the project directory: